 3. Short walks

-Hoping to see cassowaries and ready to stretch our legs after the drive, we explored the two most popular boardwalk in Cape Tribulation: Marrdja Boardwalk (half an hour) and Dubuji Boardwalk (one hour).
+Hoping to see cassowaries and ready to stretch our legs after the drive, we explored the two most popular boardwalks in Cape Tribulation: Marrdja Boardwalk (half an hour) and Dubuji Boardwalk (one hour).
 Even on a hot day, I found it easy to explore the forest on these boardwalks.
 From Dubuji Boardwalk, you can reach the magnificent Myall Beach.

 The short Kulki Boardwalk will take you to a lookout over Cape Tribulation Beach.